spirilis/rxokaya/README.md

 Initialization occurs via st7579_init() followed by okaya_init()

-All library files expect to find an "_iodefine.h_" in the current directory.
+All library files expect to find an _iodefine.h_ in the current directory.

 Newlib stub support found in-
 * newlib/devoptab.c